zigford/AppVScripts/Recipes/Knowledgeone Corporation/RecFind XChange/Readme.md

-# RecFind 6 2.9
+# RecFind 6 Xchange 2.9
-Script files to create production package of RecFind.
+Script files to create production package of RecFind Xchange.

 Author: Jesse Harris

 ## Discovery Notes
 Uses installsheild setup exe which can be silenced using the standard /S /v/qn params.
-Environment can be customized after installation by replacing RecFind6.exe.config manifest file in installdir
+Environment can be customized after installation by replacing Xchange.exe.config manifest file in installdir

 ### Install Dir
-C:\Program Files (x86)\RecFind 6\Client\
+C:\Program Files (x86)\RecFind 6\Xchange\

 ### Config File
-RecFind6.exe.config placed in the InstallDir set's the connecting environment.
+Xchange.exe.config placed in the InstallDir set's the connecting environment.

 ### Silent Switches
 |------|----------------------------------------------------|